felixs8/vibe-coding-template/project-management/guidelines.md

 This makes it possible to switch AI agents at any time.
 The human does not need to supply missing context; the artifacts carry it.
 The repository itself becomes the single source of truth for both product knowledge and process knowledge.

+## Incremental development

+Development proceeds in small, self-contained increments.
+For each feature we create a task file that specifies the next increment and its acceptance criteria.
+After implementing a task we ensure the repository remains in a stable, high-quality state: the project builds, automated tests and a brief smoke test pass, and the `current_architecture` (and documentation) are updated.
+Quality is enforced by the Definition of Done artifact — a checklist run for every task.
+This keeps progress predictable, reversible, and preserves steady productivity.

 ## Artifacts and Their Role

 Artifacts are the backbone of the workflow.
 Each artifact lives in the Git repository, can change over time, and is accessible to everyone involved.